Published: August 24, 2020

 With 5G deployed, health workers and emergency services would provide more benefits to human health by enabling faster transfers of large image files, telemedicine, real-time monitoring, and much more.

-Yet, some are in fear of 5G in Canada and globally, citing a potential health concern.
+Yet, some are in fear of 5G in Canada and globally, citing potential health concerns such as Electromagnetic Hypersensitivity (EHS).

 Because of this, individuals have been boycotting the placements of 5G towers.
 Some have even attempted to damage critical telecommunications infrastructure, with incidents globally, including countries such as the United States, the United Kingdom, and even here in Canada.